DR3WH0/DR3WH0.github.io/_posts/2013-08-17-lastfm-autoresume-part-2.md

 7. Enter 'quit' when you want to end the AutoResume script.
 Last.fm will continue to play in the browser.

 Give me a shout [here](http://www.last.fm/user/DR3WH0), or [here](https://gist.github.com/DR3WH0/6259121#file-lastfm-autoresume-rb), or leave a [comment](http://dr3wh0.github.io/guestbook.html) if you find this useful.

+Update (2013-08-23): There is a "we collect data" privacy nag that shows up in Firefox until you dismiss it, including for each new profile.
+Be sure to dismiss that dialog by clicking the CHOOSE button with the 'lastfm' profile loaded in the Profile Manager.
+Otherwise it will appear every time you run LastFm AutoResume.